Moses209/MNT-Customer-Churn-Project-1/README.md

 Key Features
 Data Cleaning: Handling of null values, inconsistent formatting, and irrelevant columns.
 Feature Engineering: Creation of clean and consistent columns such as Federal Capital Territory to Abuja (FCT) and merging of another column from another dataset.
-Exploratory Data Analysis (EDA): Visualizations highlighting patterns in shark attacks by year, country, activity type, and fatality.
+Exploratory Data Analysis (EDA): Visualizations highlighting patterns in average customer satisfaction rate, average shorter tenure and average data usage.
 Insights:
 Customers with lower satisfaction rates
 Shorter tenures